CapmareAlex/CardGame/README.md

    - the main idea behind adding the shuffle cards sound was that the sound effect should be playing after the screen changes, followed by a delay in showing the UI elements
    - this bug is still _**not resolved**_.

+4. **Displaying the wrong number of cards**
+   - the problem was found when trying to select cards
+   - when selecting the number of cards of a type, the number of cards displayed was not always the same as the one pressed by the user
+   - the problem was that the selection area for those buttons was not the same as the area of the button itself, and sometimes the wrong input was chosen
+   - to solve the problem, we've updated the selection areas of the buttons to be the same as the are of buttons that they represented

 ## UML Diagram

 [comment]: # (Ralu)